 Carrusel had a classroom of 20 kids, their teacher, at least 4 other teachers, the principal, the groundskeeper, the kids' parents (most had both), siblings of various kids, and a lot of other friends and random people involved in random plotlines.

 Community: Aside from the 9 main characters (the study group, the Dean, Chang) there must be a dozen or more recurring named characters throughout the series.
 Leonard, Starburns, Professor Professorson, heck, every professor they've had in their main class that they all take together each season throughout the show, only to name a few.

 Deadwood, by its third season, had at least thirty "regular" characters, most of whom actually did appear in every episode.

 Degrassi: The current incarnation began with 13 title characters, 7 recurring, and 1 regularly mentioned unseen character note 20 or 21 depending on if Heather Sinclair counts.
 Due to the focal point being a school, the cast naturally shifts around, some leave, some join, lots of bus rides and mysterious disappearances.
 As of Season 10 only one title character from the original season is left in the opening credits, but the series now boasts 22 title characters, 14 recurring... and one regularly mentioned unseen characternote 36 or 37 if you count Heather Poulette.
 For those keeping score at home- note The series has had 54 main characters, over 50 recurring without a bump up to main character, and two ghosts named Heather.

 Doctor Who has had a ridiculous amount of characters in its 50+ year history.
-Thankfully, at one time you'll only need to know about maybe five or six max (the Doctor, his companion(s), and any family/friends/recurring characters), plus the one-shot characters for a single episode.
-But if we were to list every 'main' or major-supporting character the show had ever had, we'd be here all day.
+Thankfully, at one time you'll only need to know about maybe five or six max (the Doctor, their companion(s), and any family/friends/recurring characters), plus the one-shot characters for a single episode.
+But if we were to list every "main" or major-supporting character the show had ever had, we'd be here all day.